Three things that delay IBS recovery & what to do about them

 The problem is that you may be sabotaging your progress in everything you try because you don’t believe anything will help you.
 That needs to change.

-The constant worry, frustration, pain, and preparation for the day.
 The ongoing concern of being caught short, having a bowel accident in public.

-Being too far from a bathroom, or the embarrassment of your loud stomach grumbles, repeatedly during a meeting or social event.
+or, the embarrassment of your loud stomach grumbles, repeatedly during a meeting or social event.

 The list goes on